orenbenkiki/cargo-coverage-annotations/README.md

   directory be named `test_*.rs`, and that there will be at least one such test file (in addition to any `#[test]` functions you might have in the sources).

-  Note that `kcov` also returns wrong coverage results, at least sometimes, at least for `rust`, at least for now.
-It seems like it isn't as bad as `tarpaulin`, but you still might need to add (very few) spurious coverage annotations to the source.
+  Note that `kcov`, as of version 34, also returns wrong coverage results, at least sometimes, at least for `rust`.
+It seems to be more robust than `tarpaulin`, though.

+To combat the flakiness in the coverage reporting tools, reported coverage is ignored for lines that contain only `\s*})*;?` or only `\s*} else {`.
+This seems to avoid the worst false coverage offenders; YMMV.

 Of course, other tools generate other coverage file formats, and place them in different places.
 If you look at https://codecov.io/bash you will see >1K lines